 If you are the buyer, the next important deadline is the inspections, If the offer you signed included the right to do inspections of the property.
 Commonly the offer states that the buyer will perform the inspections within 10-14 days, so it is important to call and schedule the inspectors right away to ensure they can fit you into their schedule in that time frame.

-If your offer included inspections of various elements, including the structure, the septic, the water, and the radon, then there may be multiple companies that you will have to coordinate with because most inspection companies do not handle all of those matters.
+Your offer could include inspections of various elements, including the structure, the septic, the water, and the radon.
+In that case, there may be multiple companies that you will have to coordinate with because most inspection companies do not handle all of those matters.

 If the seller agreed to do any repairs in response to the buyer’s inspection results, then the seller needs to arrange to have those repairs done and paid for, with a paid receipt detailing the work provided to their realtor and attorney.